-To turn a simulation scenario into a deep learning environment, one needs to i) integrate and deploy the designed deep learning module with discrete event simulation ii) the model training method is used as a new Application.
-The specific deployment process is as follows: \begin{enumerate} \item The Eigen library is a C++ template library for linear operations, which can support matrix and vector operations, numerical analysis, and related algorithms, and the deep learning module contains a large number of matrix operations, so we need to use Eigen's template library.
-Import the Eigen in the deep learning module into the network simulation module, the preliminary step of the joint compilation of the deep learning module and the network simulation module. \item After creating the conditions for joint compilation of the deep learning and simulation, it is necessary to integrate the deep learning module and the network simulation module.
-First, the code of the deep learning module needs to be transplanted to the network simulation module.
-Secondly, we need to configure the wscript file in the Core module of the network simulation module.
-The main work is to add the deep learning library to the network simulation module.
-The configuration code is as follows:
+To enable a simulation scenario, one needs to integrate the designed deep learning module and network simulation module, and then encapsulate the model training into an application.
+The specific deployment process is as follows: \begin{enumerate} \item The Eigen library is a C++ template library for linear operations, which can support matrix and vector operations, numerical analysis, and other algorithms.
+The deep learning module contains a large number of matrix operations, so we need to use Eigen's template library to enhance our simulator.
+To import the Eigen in the deep learning module into the network simulation module, is the preliminary step of the joint compilation of the deep learning module and the network simulation module. \item To integrate the deep learning module and the network simulation module, the code of the deep learning module needs to be public to the network simulation module.
+Additionally, we need to set up the configuration file (wscript) in the network simulation module to add the head file of the deep learning lib in the network simulation module, more specifically, add it into an application class.
+The configuration code is: